Sunanda Pushkar: Death

 On 17 January 2014, a day after the Twitter controversy, Pushkar was found dead in room number 345 of the Leela Palace hotel in Chanakyapuri, New Delhi, where the couple were temporarily living while their house was being renovated and painted.
 Tharoor discovered her body when she did not wake up from her sleep in the evening.
 He informed the Delhi Police, who recovered the body from the hotel and sent it for postmortem.
 According to initial reports, Pushkar was suspected to have committed suicide.
 Later reports stated that the cause of death was unnatural; the doctors at the All India Institute of Medical Sciences gave a preliminary autopsy report that revealed injury marks on her body.
 They said that these injuries may or may not be the cause of death.
 The autopsy indicated that she died of drug overdose, most likely a combination of sedatives, other strong medicines and probably alcohol.
-An investigation has been ordered by the Sub-Divisional Magistrate to examine the cause of poisoning and to ascertain if it was murder or suicide.
+An investigation was ordered by the Sub-Divisional Magistrate to examine the cause of poisoning and to ascertain if it was murder or suicide.
 Her body was cremated at Lodhi Crematorium in South Delhi.

 Doctors at KIMS Hospital Trivandrum, who had examined her a few days earlier, said that Pushkar did not have serious health problems.
-However, she had hinted about her death in a twitter reply hours before her body was recovered from the hotel.
+However, she had hinted about her death in a Twitter reply hours before her body was recovered from the hotel.

 On 1 July 2014, controversy over her death deepened when AIIMS doctor Sudhir Gupta claimed that he was pressured to give a false report in the case.
 On 10 October 2014, the medical team probing her death concluded that she died of poisoning.

 On 6 January 2015, Delhi Police reported that Sunanda was murdered and filed a first information report in this regard.
 Pushkar's domestic help alleged that Pushkar had often fought with Tharoor on the phone, and days before her death had threatened Tharoor that she would "disclose everything" and as such, he would be "finished".

 Subramanian Swamy, a BJP politician, tried to fight this case against Tharoor in January 2015.
 On 20 May 2015, a trial court allowed Delhi Police to conduct lie detector test on three suspects related to her death.
-This case is sub judice.

 In May 2018, Tharoor was charged with abetment to suicide of his wife and marital cruelty under sections 306 and 498A of the Indian Penal Code.
-However Tharoor refuted all the charges.
+However Tharoor denied all the charges.

 On 18 August 2021, Special Court in Delhi discharged Shashi Tharoor from all charges for Pushkar's death.